riverbed/Riverbed-Community-Toolkit/203-instrument-java-app-with-apm-agent-in-container/README.md

 1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

-## Step by Step

-### Step 1.
-Get ALLUVIO Aternity APM installation details
+## Step 1.
+Get installation details in ALLUVIO Aternity APM webconsole

-In the ALLUVIO Aternity APM webconsole, navigate to CONFIGURE > AGENTS > Install Agents to see the Agent Installation Steps section.
+In the APM webconsole, navigate to CONFIGURE > AGENTS > Install Agents to see the Agent Installation Steps section.

 1. Find your **Customer Id**, for example *12341234-12341234-13241234*
 2. Find the **SaaS Analysis Server Host**, for example *agents.apm.my_environment.aternity.com*
-3. Download the latest **ALLUVIO Aternity APM Java agent for Linux** package (also available on [Riverbed support](https://support.riverbed.com/content/support/software/aternity-dem/aternity-apm.html)), *appinternals_agent_latest_linux.gz*
+3. Download the latest **Aternity APM agent for Linux** package (also available on [Riverbed support](https://support.riverbed.com/content/support/software/aternity-dem/aternity-apm.html)), *appinternals_agent_latest_linux.gz*

 Then in CONFIGURE > AGENTS > Configurations,

 4. Define a configuration for the app and download the .json file.
 For example create a new configuration and name it "configuration", configure Data Collection Settings to enable End-User Experience Data collection, Save and Download the file configuration.json

-### Step 2.
+## Step 2.
 Cookbook preparation

 1. Download the cookbook.
 For example download the [zip of the repository](https://github.com/Aternity/Tech-Community/archive/refs/heads/main.zip), expand it and go the folder Tech-Community/203-instrument-java-app-with-apm-agent-in-container
 2. Copy the agent package appinternals_agent_latest_linux.gz in the subfolder apm-customization.
-3. Copy the configuration file (prepared in Step 1.) into the subfolder apm-customization/config.
+3. Copy the configuration file (prepared in Step 1.) to the subfolder apm-customization/config.

-4. *optional* if the name of the configuration file not configuration.json then edit the initial-mapping to adapt the startup autoinstrumentation mapping
+> :warning: if the name of the configuration file is not configuration.json then edit the initial-mapping to adapt the startup autoinstrumentation mapping

-### Step 3.
+## Step 3.
 Start the containers

 Start the containers using docker-compose, for example with Bash: